A nanophotonic laser on a graph: Results

 Further proof of the localised nature of the modes can be obtained from the statistics of the nearest-neighbour level spacing.
 The level spacing is a robust experimentally accessible quantity that relates the modes with the transport regime~\cite{Wang2011}.
 Diffusive and localised systems are known to follow universal nearest-neighbour level spacing statistics~\cite{Rotter2015} regardless of the details of the system, as predicted for instance in the random matrix framework~\cite{Beenakker1997}.
 Broad spatial overlap and mode coupling of delocalised modes induces mode repulsion~\cite{Altshuler1988} resulting in the Wigner-Dyson distribution in the nearest-neighbour level spacing, whereas localised modes lack spatial overlap and therefore feature a random spectrum with no mode repulsion, and are well described by a Poissonian nearest-neighbour level spacing distribution~\cite{Sorensen1991, Sorathia2012}.
-The level spacing obtained from our experimental lasing spectra is shown in Fig.~\ref{fig:figure_map}f, and follows an exponential trend indicative of localisation.
+The level spacing obtained from our experimental lasing spectra is shown in Fig. 2f, and follows an exponential trend indicative of localisation.
 The dip at smaller spacing is due to the finite resolution of our spectrometer ($0.05$~nm).
 For comparison, we also overlay the Wigner-Dyson distribution (dotted lines).
+We note that random matrix theory description is valid for a passive system~\cite{Goetschy2011} and so the mode interaction above threshold could lead to a change in the lasing spectrum, and therefore of the mode spacing statistics.
+However, we operate close to the lasing threshold, and as shown in Supplementary Fig. S2, the lasing peaks do not shift in frequency with pump power.